 - All other applicants: Overall IELTS score of 6.0 with no band less than 5.5 issued in past 24 months

-Students can also satisfy the English language proficiency requirement by successfully completing the ESL/EAP program offered at Alpha International Academy.
+Students can also satisfy the English language proficiency requirement by successfully completing the ESL/EAP program offered at Alpha College of Business and Technology.
 Please visit the ESL/EAP Program information page for further information.
 For a complete list of the accepted English proficiency tests and SLC partnered ESL Pathway programs please visit St. Lawrence's proof of proficiency list.

 Alpha College of Business & Technology